After all these years, is typing in caps still considered yelling?

 They assume the other side will know what level of emphasis they meant.
 But, in my experience, the other side will always apply more emphasis than supposedly intended.

-If you cap words, plan on that.
+If you use formatting of any kind for emphasis, plan on that.
 Another misunderstanding may now commence.

-Many type in all caps, bold, and increase font size without worrying whether they are overemphasizing.
+Those who type in all caps and bold and increase font size do so without worrying whether they are overemphasizing.
 If they stopped and thought about their actions, they would admit they knew precisely what they were doing.

-After all these years, folks still do not realize what words they use and how they type them to make a considerable difference—will they use formatting?
-Know that it will impact the overall tone of your email.
+After all these years, folks still do not realize what words they use and how they type them will make a considerable difference.
+Formatting anything in an email will impact the overall tone of your email.

 Determining Intent and Tone